EAnalysis is not compatible with macOS 10.15 Catalina. Use iAnalyse 5.

 Coordination: Prof Simon Emmerson & Prof Leigh Landy

-Minimum system requirement: Macintosh Multicore Intel Processor, OS10.7 or later (including OS10.10 Yosemite), 4GB RAM
+Minimum system requirement: Macintosh Multicore Intel Processor, MacOS 10.7 to 10.14, 4GB RAM

 (No Windows version will be developed)